thedatahub/-DEPRECATED-Ansible-datahub/README.md

 ## License

-This package is free software; you can redistribute it and/or modify it under the terms of the GPLv3.
+Ansible-datahub is copyright (c) 2016 by Vlaamse Kunstcollectie vzw and PACKED vzw.

+This is free software; you can redistribute it and/or modify it under the terms of the The GPLv3 License (GPL).
 Please see [License File](LICENSE) for more information.